lwjohnst86/analyzing-cohorts-course/chapter2.md

 ---

-## Visually explore all the variables of interest at each visit
+## Visualize variables at each visit

 ```yaml
 type: BulletExercise